-Ford’s deputy Randy Maslow was appointed interim CEO.
+Ford’s deputy Randy Maslow was appointed interim CEO of the cannabis company Multi-State Operator.
 He was previously the company’s president.
 He was also a co-founder of iAnthus.
 Maslow actually serves on the board of the New Jersey Cannabis Industry Association.
 According to iAnthus’ announcement, he received his law degree from Rutgers University.

-iAnthus bought MPX which is planning to open a dispensary in Atlantic City very soon since they have already received permission from the NJ Department of Health to begin growing.
+The Multi-State Operator cannabis iAnthus bought MPX.
+They are planning to open a dispensary in Atlantic City.
+It received permission from the NJ Department of Health to begin growing.
 The pandemic has likely delayed its opening.

 iAnthus is a large MSO with many locations under its umbrella in several states.
 One of them being New Jersey.

 This was not the first nor will be it be the last scandal among the MSOs in the cannabis industry about financing.

 Due to the tumult, iAnthus has postponed releasing its 2019 fourth-quarter earnings report.